ChanduDhakad/TruckApplication/README.md

-# TruckApplication

-# BookStoreApplication
+# FirApplication
-Masai Book Store Application is a web application for a book store that allows users to register, login, browse books, add books to their cart, and purchase books.
-The application also includes features like tracking popular authors, refreshing the cart, analyzing the most number of unique books that the user can buy, and deleting an author

-#Technologies Used
+The Masai Truck Application is a web-based application that helps to manage the trucks and their information.
+The application has three different roles: manager, driver, and guest.
+The manager can view all the details of the trucks, update or delete them.
+On the other hand, the driver can view only his own truck details, update or delete them.
+And the guest can only register themselves into the system.

 # Tech Stack
 - Java